Every New Home at Echo Hills is Designed to Meet a High Level of Green Built Certification

 - Brick, tile, stone, and wood accents

-- High efficiency tankless or heat pump water heater
+- High efficiency tankless water heater

 - Water saving toilets and faucets